 NOTE!
 On MOBOTIX MOVE cameras, a certificate has already been installed.
 If you are not required to use a specific certificate (provided by your network administrator), you can use the pre-installed certificate.

 Enable HTTPS

-Check the box to enable HTTPS secure connection.
-Once enabled, choose one of the following secure modes.
+Select HTTPS secure mode from the Enable HTTPS drop-down list.
+Once enabled, choose one of the following modes.